opendocsg/opendoc-family-justice-courts-practice-directions/Part 11-Mental Capacity Act.md

 (1) A specified matter application under Rule 176A of the Family Justice Rules shall be made via the IFAMS portal under “Mental Capacity Act Application”.

-(2) The specified matters to which Rule 176A of the Family Justice Rules apply are as follows:
+(2) The specified matters to which Rule 176A of the Family Justice Rules apply are the appointment of a Deputy/Deputies to make decisions on P’s behalf in relation to one or more of the following matters:

 > (a) To consent to medical treatment for P;